h2oai/sentence-transformers/examples/unsupervised_learning/SimCSE/README.md

 **Note:**
-This is a re-implementation of SimCSE within sentence-transformers.
+This is a re-implementation of SimCSE within sentence-transformers-old.
 For the official CT code, see: [princeton-nlp/SimCSE](https://github.com/princeton-nlp/SimCSE)